-Summary: Jesus walked among the people, healing their sick, casting out devils, walking on water, calming the storms, and much more.
-In that day, and still today, the Son of God stirs amazement in the hearts of men and women.
-Let’s look today at Jesus, the amazing Son of God.
+- Summary: Jesus Christ walked among the people, healing their sick, casting out devils, walking on water, calming the storms, doing things unmatched in the annals of history.
+In those days, and still today, the Son of God stirs amazement in the hearts of men and women.
+Let’s look today at this incomparable Jesus, the amazing Son of God.

 Matthew 7:28-29 When Jesus had finished saying these things, the crowds were amazed at his teaching, because he taught as one who had authority, and not as their teachers of the law.

 - •• The Jews of Jesus’ day were under the instruction of Israel’s “teachers of the law”.
 Many of these men taught the Scriptures with a rigid lifelessness.
 And a good number of them failed to practice personally the very things that they taught (Matthew 23:2-4).

 •• In stark contrast to this, Jesus came bringing teaching that was life-changing, that had impact, that had the compelling ring of authority.
 For so long the Jews had been subject to the rote repetitions of their teachers, that when Jesus began to teach with such surpassing power, the crowds “were amazed at his teaching”.

 •• You can see the same reaction of amazement today — in the churches, at the workplace, on the streets, in your neighborhoods — as you share the life-giving, power-laden, high-impact teachings of the Bible about Jesus, the Son of God.
 Tell them about Jesus, and many will be amazed.

 Matthew 8:24-27 Without warning, a furious storm came up on the lake, so that the waves swept over the boat....
 [26b] Then he got up and rebuked the winds and the waves, and it was completely calm.
 The men were amazed and asked, “What kind of man is this?
 Even the winds and the waves obey him!”